-3. Tell students that they are going to do something that scientists who study climate do: analyze how the usual precipitation in different places has changed over time.
+3. Tell students that they are going to do something that scientists who study climate do: analyze how the average precipitation in different places has changed over time.
 Distribute City Precipitation (English | Spanish) to students.
-Explain that they will be calculating how the usual annual precipitation has changed for different cities between a long time ago (the 1960s) and more recently (the 2010s).
-They will do this by subtracting the old annual precipitation amount from the new one.
-The information they find could be important for protecting people, animals, and plants.
+Explain that they will be calculating the average precipitation for different cities in the 1960s and 2010s.
+They will then look for changes in the average precipitation between the two decades.
+The information they find could be important for protecting people and other living things.

-The precipitation data set comes in both centimeters and inches, with and without decimals.
-Use the units and level of precision appropriate for your students.
+The precipitation data set comes in both centimeters and inches.
+Use the unit that is appropriate for your students.

 Local relevance is key to student engagement with climate change concepts.
-Before the lesson, look up the average annual precipitation in the 1960s and 2010s for one to three local areas.
+Before the lesson, look up the total precipitation in each year of the 1960s and 2010s for one or two local areas.
 (For the United States, easy-to-access data is available from the National Oceanic and Atmospheric Administration Regional Climate Centers.)
-Add those areas and precipitation amounts to the bottom of City Precipitation and have students calculate precipitation changes for them as well.
+Add those areas and amounts to the bottom of City Precipitation and have students calculate precipitation changes for them as well.
 Students may also share their prior knowledge about climate and weather in those areas.